 Each hospital in the city has its own humble origin story.
 Among Cleveland’s hospital triumvirate, MetroHealth hospital system, founded in 1837, is the oldest and originally served Cleveland’s poor.
 For nearly 175 years, MetroHealth has been a public health care titan, recognized nationally for its renowned burn center and rehabilitation care.
 MetroHealth’s international reputation for its Metro Life Flight air ambulance service, which has completed more than 90,000 medical missions, puts it in rarefied air.

 University Hospitals (UH), also ranked as one of the nation’s best hospitals by “U.S. News & World Report,” started a year after the end of the Civil War as an institution also offering medical care to the city’s poor.
 After a series of synergistic mergers of several hospitals throughout the twentieth century, UH cemented itself as one of Cleveland’s anchor institutions.
 Today, through its close affiliation with Case Western Reserve University, it draws flocks of medical students from all over the globe and has become one of the nation’s preeminent teaching hospitals.

 Initially finding its footing as a group practice following the end of World War I, Cleveland Clinic is considered the nation’s second-ranked hospital by our friends at “U.S News & World Report,” and is the city’s largest employer.
 Known for many firsts, including performing the first coronary artery bypass surgery and first face transplant, the Clinic has outposts all the way from Las Vegas to Abu Dhabi.

-Clearly, the heartbeat of Cleveland’s healthcare sector is strong, its fingers on the pulse of leading-edge innovation and investment.
-With growth in the sector expected to continue and its reputation crossing borders every day, the prognosis of Cleveland healthcare is excellent.
+Clearly, the heartbeat of Cleveland’s health care sector is strong, its fingers on the pulse of leading-edge innovation and investment.
+With growth in the sector expected to continue and its reputation crossing borders every day, the industry's prognosis in Cleveland is excellent.